handrew/wordcel/docs/dag.md

 ### `file_directory` FileDirectoryNode

 Reads txt, md, and html files from a directory or list of directories, supporting regex patterns.
+Returns a DataFrame of columns: `file_path`, `content`, `file_type`.

 Required:
 - `path`: List or string.
 Can be regex.